AndreaNCaro/AndreaNCaro/README.md

 ### Hi there 👋

+My name is Andrea!
+I am currently learning how to use GitHub and have found it very cool so far!
+I'm really interested in emotional regulation and want to eventually become a clinical psychologist.
+A fun fact about me is I have a one year-old German Shepherd dog named Gaia!
 <!--
 **AndreaNCaro/AndreaNCaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.